singnet/snet-daemon/README.md

-  channel     Manage operations on payment channels freecall    Manage operations on free call users help        Help about any command init        Write default configuration to file init-full   Write full default configuration to file list        List channels, claims in progress, etc serve       Is the default option which starts the Daemon.
+  channel     Manage operations on payment channels freecall    Manage operations on free call users help        Help about any command init        Write basic configuration to file init-full   Write full default configuration to file list        List channels, claims in progress, etc serve       Is the default option which starts the Daemon.